gfantonib/hurst_exponent/README.md

 ---

-This implementation is based on lectures by Professor Ricieri from ITA on the topic of Big Data and Machine Learning, presented at the *Museu da Matemática*.
+This implementation was inspired by lectures given by Professor Ricieri from ITA on the topic of Big Data and Machine Learning, presented at *Museu da Matemática*.